 Online Prostitution Prevention Class (John School):

 An online education program for sex buyers has been developed by the North American Learning Institute for availability in Florida and throughout the U.S. The program is based in Orlando.
 Men may be asked or required to complete the Prostitution Prevention Class, or john school, by a judge, court, parole officer, probation officer, or a state, county, or city official.
-This first offender prostitution program may be required as part of a prostitution intervention or diversion program.
-Whether this program (or any other online class) is a sufficient alternative to a traditional in person class is entirely up to the discretion of the courts.
+This first-offender prostitution program may be required as part of a prostitution intervention or diversion program.
+Whether this program (or any other online class) is a sufficient alternative to a traditional in-person class is entirely up to the discretion of the courts.
 The Prostitution Prevention Class is offered in minimum time requirements of four (4), eight (8), twelve (12), or sixteen (16) hours.
 The course cost ranges from $25 to $85 dollars, depending on its length.
 A timer is provided to help keep track of time spent within the course.
 Users may start and stop the class as often as needed, and their progress will be saved each time.
-The entire class can be completed online and does not require a call to a staff member or visit an office to complete the program.
+The entire class can be completed online and does not require a call to a staff member or a visit to an office to complete the program.
 The Prostitution Prevention Class is presented in 10 separate sections, and a certificate of completion is provided when all the modules have been finished.